FWGNA > Species Accounts > Physidae > Physa acuta

 > Habitat & Distribution

-Physa acuta is the most common and widespread freshwater gastropod inhabiting our entire 17-state study area, a title it could probably claim for North America, and quite possibly the world (Dillon et al., 2002).
-Populations may inhabit any and all freshwaters whatsoever from the equator to boreal latitudes, but reach maximum densities in lentic environments, especially those that are rich, disturbed and/or artificially eutrophic.
+Physa acuta is the most common and widespread freshwater gastropod inhabiting our entire 21-state study area, east of the Mississippi River and west, a title it could probably claim for the entirety of North America, and quite possibly the world (Dillon et al. 2002).
+Populations may inhabit any and all freshwaters whatsoever from the equator to boreal latitudes, but reach maximum densities in temperate, lentic environments, especially those that are rich, disturbed and/or artificially eutrophic.
 FWGNA incidence rank I-5.

 > Ecology & Life History